-Objective 6: To promote health and wellbeing within a sustainable community
+To promote health and wellbeing within a sustainable community

 The 2015 Neighbourhood Plan survey showed that Standish has a strong sense of community spirit and this was considered the best aspect of living in Standish.
-In fifth place, local community facilities are also considered an important part of life in the village.
+In fifth place, local community facilities were also considered an important part of life in the village.